Japanese invasion of Taiwan (1895): Transfer of sovereignty

 While the fighting raged ashore at Keelung, sovereignty over Taiwan was formally transferred from China to Japan at a ceremony held on the morning of 3 June aboard one of the Japanese warships in Keelung harbour.
-Japan and China were represented at this ceremony by two plenipotentiaries, Governor-General Kabayama for Japan and Li Ching-fang (the adopted son of Li Hung-chang) for China.
-Li Hung-chang's numerous enemies had arranged that the obnoxious task of presiding over the surrender of Taiwan to the Japanese should be thrust upon his son's shoulders.
+Japan and China were represented at this ceremony by two plenipotentiaries, Governor-General Kabayama for Japan and Li Jingfang (the adopted son of Li Hongzhang) for China.
+Li Hongzhang's numerous enemies had arranged that the obnoxious task of presiding over the surrender of Taiwan to the Japanese should be thrust upon his son's shoulders.
 The occasion was profoundly humiliating for Li.
 The Japanese had hoped to stage the handover ceremony ashore, in the capital Taipei, but Li soon discovered that he would be lucky to escape with his life if he set foot on Taiwanese soil.
-As the negotiator of the Treaty of Shimonoseki that handed over Taiwan to Japan, Li Hung-chang was detested by the islanders, and they were now furious to learn that his son had been entrusted with the task of formally ceding Chinese sovereignty over the island.
-Placards were posted up in towns all over Taiwan vowing eternal hatred to Li Hung-chang and his family, and Li Ching-fang was forced to beg the Japanese to hold the transfer ceremony at sea rather than ashore.
+As the negotiator of the Treaty of Shimonoseki that handed over Taiwan to Japan, Li Hongzhang was detested by the islanders, and they were now furious to learn that his son had been entrusted with the task of formally ceding Chinese sovereignty over the island.
+Placards were posted up in towns all over Taiwan vowing eternal hatred to Li Hongzhang and his family, and Li Jingfang was forced to beg the Japanese to hold the transfer ceremony at sea rather than ashore.
 The Japanese granted this request.